promethivm-labs/Summa-Generativarum/README.md

    - Tools: learn git basics, Markdown, and how to open the repo in the devcontainer.

 - Applied practice (1–3 months)
-   - Reproduce one small artifact: render a LaTeX file, run a provided Lean 4 snippet, or proofread one CFPE axiom entry.
+   - Reproduce one small artifact: render a LaTeX file, run a provided Lean 4 snippet, or proofread one GCS axiom entry.
    - Open a tiny issue or PR: fix typos, improve exposition, add examples or translations for one axiom.

 - Focused study (3–12 months)